naborlozada/BookChapter_SNP_identification_tutorial/scripts_tutorial/single_sample_scripts/README.md

 ### Quality samples: fastq and bam files

-Here, this step can be done in parallel after the step 2 (compressed fastq.gz files) and 10 (dedupped alignment).
+Here, this step can be done in parallel after the step 2 (compressed fastq.gz files) and 10 (dedupped alignment), so <ins>there is no need to wait until the end of the step 12: variant calling.</ins>

-A) Quality of the reads using `FASTQC`.
+A) Quality Control of the reads using `FASTQC`.

 ```bash
 cd $workdir;